The Devil In My Bed: Excerpt

 The Gator has been around longer than memory, in some form or other, though the current building was erected at the turn of the century by a guy named, Gerard Davieux—my grandfather several times removed.
 The place, and whatever existed before it, has been passed down to the firstborn Davieux since anyone can remember, and as far as I know, I’m the first to inherit by default on account my twin brother Samuel, older than me by exactly thirteen minutes, refused to stay in this backwater town out in the bayou.
 He’d up and left the day he turned eighteen and never looked back.

 I get the odd birthday card, or super tacky postcard from some place on the planet I’ve never even heard of, but he hasn’t stepped foot in Beau Monde since he left.
 Which is why I stayed and carried on the family business from the back of the bar, while my best friend Abel Cartwright ran the place and made sure it actually turned a profit.
-It helps that he’s a Warlock and has a way with people (human or otherwise) food, booze and money.
+It helps that he’s a Warlock and has a way with people—human or otherwise—and he’s a god in the kitchen, a connoisseur of fine wine (which we have no need of) and good with money.
 It also helps that he gives a damn.

 I don’t know what I would do without him.
 It’s a thought that hits my brain at least ten times a day, and today is no different.
 He’s a little rough around the edges but I love him.
 He’s the Christina Yang to my Meredith Grey.
 The Robin to my Batman.
 And if he wasn’t gay, maybe we’d be more than best friends.